Hamlin, Michael Jordan partner on NASCAR team for Wallace - WHIZ News

 CHARLOTTE, N.C.
-(AP) — Denny Hamlin has partnered with Charlotte Hornets owner Michael Jordan to form a NASCAR team with Bubba Wallace as the driver, a high-profile pairing of a Black majority team owner and the only Black driver at NASCAR’s top level.
+(AP) — Denny Hamlin has joined Charlotte Hornets owner Michael Jordan to form a NASCAR team with Bubba Wallace as the driver, a high-profile pairing of a Black majority team owner and the only Black driver at NASCAR’s top level.

 The partnership was announced Monday night in coordinated social media posts by Jordan and Hamlin, with Wallace adding his own comment.
 The posts showed a picture of Jordan alongside a firesuit-clad Hamlin in a motorhome at a race track.